mythril-forge/vanilla-spells/spells/level-6/move-earth.md

 **Tags:** verbal, somatic, material, concentration

-**Material Components:** an iron blade and a small bag containing a mixture of soils—clay, loam, and sand
+**Material Components:** an iron blade and a small bag containing a mixture of soils&mdash;clay, loam, and sand

 ---